Coronary artery disease: Air pollution

 Air pollution, both indoor and outdoor, is responsible for roughly 28% of deaths from CAD.
 This varies by region: In highly developed areas, this is approximately 10%, whereas in Southern, East and West Africa, and South Asia, approximately 40% of deaths from CAD can be attributed to unhealthy air.
 In particular, fine particle pollution (PM_{2.5}), which comes mostly from the burning of fossil fuels, is a key risk factor for CAD.

 Blood fats

-The consumption of different types of fats including trans fat (trans unsaturated), and saturated fat, in a diet "influences the level of cholesterol that is present in the bloodstream".
-Unsaturated fats originate from plant sources (such as oils).
-There are two types of unsaturated fats, cis and trans isomers.
-Cis unsaturated fats are bent in molecular structure and trans are linear.
-Saturated fats originate from animal sources (such as animal fats) and are also molecularly linear in structure.
-The linear configurations of unsaturated trans and saturated fats allow them to easily accumulate and stack at the arterial walls when consumed in high amounts (and other positive measures towards physical health are not met).